rajannpatel/landscape-docs/en/upload-tutorial.md

 ## dput claims the files have already been uploaded

 Some packaging hosts like Launchpad normally only allow uploading a set of files once.
 With those, you would be required to increment the package version revision number (e.g. from `1.2-1ubuntu1` to `1.2-1ubuntu2`), then rebuild to upload a new set of files.
-With Landscape, you can simply add the `--force` flag to dput and the existing upload will be overwritten.
+With Landscape, you can simply add the `--force` flag to `dput` and the existing upload will be overwritten.

 ## Invalid distribution error

 In the context of an upload error, the distribution refers to the suite (series-pocket).
 This field is read from the `changes` file, under `Distribution` and under `Changes`.
 Initially, the package building process initially gets this value from a field in the `debian/changelog` file.
 Make sure the value of the suite (i.e. series-pocket) is correctly set in the `changelog`, then rebuild the package and/or `changes` file.

 There is a special case when the pocket it named `release`.
-This is used to represent a suite with no pocket suffix (e.g. just `bionic` instead of `bionic-updates`).
-If the pocket is named `release`, changes files should use just the series name as the `distribution` field value.
+This is used to represent a suite with no pocket suffix (e.g. just `bionic` instead of `bionic-release`).
+If the pocket is named `release`, changes files should use the series name as the `distribution` field value.
 For our binary upload example, uploading to `distribution/series/release` becomes:

 ```
 dch --distribution series --force-distribution -U --release ''